den-materials/project-2/README.md

 * __Deployment__: Did you deploy your application to a public url using GitHub Pages?

 * __Professional Development__: Did you demonstrates ability to communicate and collaborate with others in the classroom and/or on a team?
 Did you treat your peers, teammates, instructors with respect, make and follow agreements, and maintain a growth mindset?

+#### Your First Stand-up

+After you have finished your Trello and README, circle up with your squad and show them your project idea.

+In order to be approved, your squadmates' projects must have:

+- A Trello board with all user stories
+    - All user stories must have sizes
+    - All user stories must be from the user's perspective
+    - All user stories put together must satisfy all requirements on the rubric
+- A README for the project
+    - The README must be on GitHub
+    - The README must have a basic description of the project
+    - The README must specify what API you are planning on using

+Give your squadmates at least two "glows" (something you really like) and two "grows" (something you'd like them to improve).
+In order to be "approved", all projects must have these points, so make sure your squadmates' covered them all.

+#### Your Second Stand-up

+After all squadmates have had a chance to polish their project planning, they will present their ideas again.
+This time, make sure all bullet points above are hit.
+If they are, send your project Trello and README links to the instructors.
+If they are not, polish up those last few bits before sending the links to the instructors.

+Finally, tell your squad:

+- What you have done
+- What you will do
+- Any blockers

+And try to show your squadmates as much as possible (Trello, Live app, Code -- showing is way better than telling).